Michael O'Dwyer: Amritsar massacre

 Although O'Dwyer had implemented martial law in the Punjab, he denied responsibility for the consequences on the grounds that the government had relieved him of its general implementation.
 However, he could not disclaim responsibility for the decision, after severe rioting in Gujranwala, to send an aeroplane to bomb and strafe the area.
 During the course of the operation, at least a dozen people, including children, were killed.

 The next year, on 24 June 1920, the opposition Labour Party Conference at Scarborough unanimously passed a resolution, which denounced the "cruel and barbarous actions" of British colonial officials in Punjab and demanded they be put on trial, the dismissal of O'Dwyer and Chelmsford and the repeal of the Rowlatt Act.
 The delegates rose in their places as a tribute to those killed at Jallianwala Bagh.
 After the Punjab disturbances, O'Dwyer was relieved of his office.

 O'Dwyer supported Irish Home Rule.
-The reason for his differing views on India was racism.
 Shortly before the Amritsar Massacre, he declared that home rule was "a lofty and generous ideal" which Ireland deserved, but one that India was not yet "fit" for.
 The difference, he said, was that self-government was a status "which in one form or another Ireland had for centuries enjoyed," whereas Indians were intellectually incapable of handling home rule.
 He claimed that most of them had been "groping blindly through all stages of civilisation from the fifth to the twentieth century."

 In December 1923 the Limerick Brigade of the Irish Republican Army informed the IRA's Chief of Staff that O'Dwyer would be killed while he was staying with his brother at the family farm in Barronstown.
 The letter noted that "shooting is too good for him".
 The action was not carried out however amidst the turmoil within the organisation due to the Irish Civil War.